Night of Fear (film): Plot

 The film opens with a short vignette featuring a woman riding a horse through the countryside.
 She dismounts and ties the horse to a tree.
 A bedraggled man appears and unties the horse, startling it to make it run.
 Not seeing the man, the woman sets after her horse, but encounters the man’s cabin in her pursuit.
 As she enters, the man attacks her from behind and locks her in a room.
 The man then goes outside, pulls a secret handle hidden in the power box, then shoots and dismembers the horse.

 The opening credits roll previewing some of the more shocking moments from the film to come.

 Following a near-miss with a removal van, a woman's car runs off the road through a barrier sign and goes down a hill.
 Unable to reverse back up the hill and to the highway, she instead drives forward along the dirt backroad.
-The driver of removal van driver stops to help, only to see her drive away.
+The driver of removal van stops to help, only to see her drive away.
 He then looks down to see the broken sign marked “dead end no way through”.

 The woman drives along the back road for a while before crashing in a large ditch and being knocked unconscious.
 She regains consciousness to see the bedraggled man walking toward her carrying a white rat on his shoulder.
 She takes shelter in the car as the deranged man attacks her eventually smashing the windscreen with a shovel.
 The woman manages to escape, but the man chases her.
 Losing him in the dense bushland, she returns to the car after dark and sounds the horn for help.
 Nearby, the man responds to the sound of the horn by musically ringing his shovel against the foliage.

 Again, the woman flees and again the man chases her.
 As she runs in the night, she encounters the impaled head of a horse (presumably, the horse from the opening scene) before arriving at a cabin.
 She enters and explores the cabin before falling unconscious and into a nightmare in which the man appears before her holding a human skull over his genitals.

 She wakens to find the deranged man trying to enter the cabin.
 As with the beginning of the film, we again witness the man pull a secret handle hidden in the power box, but now we see its effect.
 A wall panel in the cabin opens and rats pour in to devour her.
 We see close-up of cats looking on at the gore of the rats feasting while the man sits outside and appears to masturbate.

 The film ends with a police search closing in on the cabin.
 Suspicious, but without proof, the Police question the man as he feeds his chickens.
 As they leave, we see a cage high in the bamboo containing a cat and a human skull.